lvlrt/browserspear/README.md

 - Penetration to system-level attacks
 - History of commands (up and down arrow key) -> prompt library
 - Guide with modules, builtup and options for loot retrieval
+- modules (attacks) moest be able to run async in sessions (also multiple clients)
+- handler option in modules?

 # Examples how to inject
 TODO